lidia-k/PatternX-Duplicate-Finder/README.md

        We're using Levenshtein Distance from FuzzyWuzzy to calculate the differences between names.
 - Output: `npi_val.txt` file is created, recording all the results.

 **Step 3.
-Find obvious duplicates.**
+Find obvious duplicates (aka round 1)**

 - Input: The data in Neo4J
-- Usage: `DuplicateFinder().find_obvious_duplicate()`
+- Usage: `DuplicateFinder().process_o_dups()`
 - Method:
-    1) Create an edge between two nodes if their values of a given property are exact matches.
-The edge types we create are: fullname, fullname_npi, fullname_country, fullname_speciality, fullname_email, fullname_sap_no, fullname_qb_id.
+    1) Create an edge between two nodes if their properties are exact matches.
+The edge types we create are: npi, fullname_email, fullname_sap_no, and fullname_qb_id.
+We define those nodes "obvious duplicates."
-    2) We define the nodes that have the edge types of fullname_npi, fullname_email, fullname_sap_no, or fullname_qb_id as "obvious duplicates."
+    2) For each cluster of connected nodes, we create a master node that contains all the properties of the connected nodes.
+For the second round of duplicate detection, we will only use this master node from each cluster.
-- Output: Edges craeted between matching nodes.
+- Output: Edges created between obvious duplicate nodes, and master nodes for each cluster.

 **Step 4.
-Do RAG with a language model.**
+Do RAG with a language model. (aka round 2)**

+- Usage: `DuplicateFinder().similarity_search()`
 - Method:
-    1) When processing and loading the original data to Neo4J in the step 1, the text summary is generated for each node.
-    2)
+    1) Generate embeddings for text properties of all the master nodes and other nodes that aren't connected by using a setence transformer.
+    2) Do similarity search by using langchain provided Neo4J vector store.
+- Output: `similarity_search.csv` gets created and contains the results of similar nodes above the score 0.96